 ‘It was the top camp at Kami Sonkurai.
 When the trucks could not get through because of the condition of road and bridges that had been washed away the stores could not get through.
 We then had to walk up via Three Pagoda Pass into Burma to collect rice from 105km camp for our men.
 They picked the fittest 20 blokes to go accompanied by a guard.’

 (Written by Wally Holding, 2/4th MGB)

 When evacuation of sick to Tanbaya took place several camps were closed down and POWs concentrated at Kami Sonkurai and Sonkurai with the new Headquarters Camp established at Nikhe.
 When Changaraya, Nikhe and Shimo Nikhe were about to close the order came through on 2 August 1943 to regroup at Sonkurai and Kami Sonkurai so as each camp could supply the same number of prisoners for the Japanese Engineers on the line.
-Patients who were too sick to be evacuated to newly established Tanbaya Hospital Camp in Burma and were expected to die, were ordered to remain with their carers until told otherwise.
+Patients who were too sick to be evacuated to the newly established Tanbaya Hospital Camp in Burma and expected to die, were ordered to remain with their carers until told otherwise.